Lkeurentjes/Advent_of_code/2024/README.md

       gaps.
 Calculate the total complexity for given codes based on these constraints.
     - For part 2, extend the complexity calculations to include additional keypads with directional controls.
 Analyze the total complexity using multiple robots to navigate both keypads.
+- Day 22 - Monkey Market
+    - For part 1, simulate a sequence of transformations on secrets using bitwise and modular operations to generate final values.
+Sum these values for a given number of iterations.
+    - For part 2, analyze price changes and find the most profitable sequence of consecutive changes.
+Identify the best sequence to sell based on a scoring system using patterns in price changes.

 # todo